+Products and services are offered by MetLife Europe d.a.c. which is an affiliate of MetLife, Inc. and operates under the "MetLife" brand.
 MetLife Europe d.a.c. is a private company limited by shares, registered in Ireland under company number 415123.
 Registered office at 20 on Hatch, Lower Hatch Street, Dublin 2, Ireland.
 UK branch office at Invicta House, Trafalgar Place, Brighton BN1 4FR.
 Branch establishment number: BR008866.
 MetLife Europe d.a.c. (trading as MetLife) is authorised and regulated by Central Bank of Ireland.
-Authorised by the Prudential Regulation Authority.
-Subject to regulation by the Financial Conduct Authority and limited regulation by the Prudential Regulation Authority.
+Authorised by the Prudential Regulation Authority in the UK.
+Subject to regulation by the Financial Conduct Authority and limited regulation by the Prudential Regulation Authority in the UK.
 Details about the extent of our regulation by the Prudential Regulation Authority are available from us on request.